seud0nym/tch-gui-unhide/README.md

 ### Firmware Version 18.1.c.0514 (and later) Specific
 - If you run this script on the 18.1.c.0514 or later firmware, it can also add a button to access DumaOS (Telstra Game Optimiser), but only if DumaOS has been enabled.
 To add this button, execute the [`dumaos`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#dumaos) script with the `-on` parameter to enable DumaOS *before* running the `tch-gui-unhide` script.

-*PLEASE NOTE: Previous versions of the script (release 2020.08.03 and before) also automatically enabled the beta version of DumaOS on the DJA0231.
-To get this functionality, run the [`dumaos`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#dumaos) utility script.*

 ## What does it actually do?
 All configuration changes are applied using the *uci* command interface to update the configuration files.

-GUI changes are implemented by making edits on the existing files.
+GUI changes are implemented by making edits on the existing files, or adding new/replacement files.

 No new executables are added to the system outside of the GUI changes.